 That Girl’s in Love with Me (Neil Curry)

 Groove Me (King Floyd)

 Once Proud Ghost

 Go Get the One You Love (Lee Dorsey)

 Jack the Ripper (Link Wray)

-Review and video by Joel Patterson
+Review by Joel Patterson

 Familiarity breeds contempt?
 I don’t THINK so.